opendatalabrdc/Blog/Database_Quality_Analysis_Tasking_Manager.md

-## Table 2 : Buildings Quality Analysis Comparison, 25 Zones covered by the TM in august 2018,  Flags in % of buildings
+## Table 2 : Flagged Buildings Comparison for 25 Zones covered by the TM in august 2018,  Flags in % of buildings
 Zones covered by the Tasking Manager, 2018-08-30

 | Project * | Contributors | Buildings | Warning Irreg Forms | % of Buildings | Error Overlaps +Invalid Polygon | % of Buildings